-- (1) These amounts represent the grant date fair value of the 2023 RSUs, the 2023 RTSR PSUs and the 2023 Cash ROIC PSUs granted to each NEO during 2023 and the RSUs granted to Mr. Stavley in connection with his appointment as Chief Operating Officer, Offshore Energy Services, in each case, as computed in accordance with FASB ASC Topic 718.
-A discussion of the policies used in the calculation of grant date fair values is set forth in Note 13 to the consolidated financial statements of our Annual Report on Form 10-K for the year ended December 31, 2023.
-The amounts shown may not correspond to the actual value that will be recognized by the NEO. - (2) Represents the amounts of annual cash incentive that may have become payable to each NEO for performance under the 2023 STIP at Threshold, Target and Stretch performance levels. - (3) The 2023 RSUs granted to each NEO on March 10, 2023 with a three-year vesting schedule, comprised of 25% in each of the first and second years and 50% in the third year. - (4) The 2023 Cash ROIC PSUs may be earned in one-third increments based on performance against a one-year Cash ROIC performance goal for each of the periods from January 1, 2023 through December 31, 2023, the period from January 1, 2024 through December 31, 2024 and the period from January 1, 2025 through December 31, 2025.
-All earned 2023 Cash ROIC PSUs vest following the conclusion of the performance period, but not later than March 1, 2026, subject to the NEO's continued service through the vesting date. - (5) The 2023 RTSR PSUs vest following the conclusion of the three-year performance period, but not later than March 1, 2026, subject to the NEO's continued service through the vesting date, and are based on the RTSR attained during the performance period. - (6) The RSUs granted to Mr. Stavley on February 9, 2023 in connection with his appointment as Chief Operating Officer, Offshore Energy Services.
-The RSUs cliff vest at the third anniversary of the grant date, subject to Mr. Stavley's continued service through the vesting date.
+(1) These amounts represent the grant date fair value of the 2024 RSUs, the 2024 RTSR PSUs and the 2024 Cash ROIC PSUs granted to each NEO during 2024, in each case, as computed in accordance with FASB ASC Topic 718.
+A discussion of the policies used in the calculation of grant date fair values is set forth in Note 13 to the consolidated financial statements of our Annual Report on Form 10-K for the year ended December 31, 2024.
+The amounts shown may not correspond to the actual value that will be recognized by the NEO.

+- (2) Represents the amounts of annual cash incentive that may have become payable to each NEO for performance under the 2024 STIP at Threshold, Target and Stretch performance levels. - (3) The 2024 RSUs granted to each NEO on March 8, 2024 with a three-year ratable vesting schedule. - (4) The 2024 Cash ROIC PSUs may be earned in one-third increments based on performance against a one-year Cash ROIC performance goal for each of the period from January 1, 2024 through December 31, 2024, the period from January 1, 2025 through December 31, 2026 and the period from January 1, 2026 through December 31, 2026.
+All earned 2024 Cash ROIC PSUs vest following the conclusion of the three-year performance period, but not later than March 1, 2027, subject to the NEO's continued service through the vesting date. - (5) The 2024 RTSR PSUs vest following the conclusion of the three-year performance period, but not later than March 1, 2027, subject to the NEO's continued service through the vesting date, and are based on the RTSR attained during the performance period.